-The platen limit switch is designed for mounting on the side of the planer bed and is provided with holding bolt holes in the back and bottom of the case.
+The platen limit switch is designed for mounting on the side of the planer bed and is provided with holding bolt holes in the back and bottom

-The width and height of the case and the position of the levers is such as to make the switch suitable for mounting on any planer.
+The width and height of the case and the posi-The width and height of the case and the position of the levers is such as to make the switch suitable for mounting on any planer.
 The dimensional drawings indicate the space and position of the dogs that are required to operate the limit switch.
 The limit switch is designed to be operated directly from the dogs attached to the platen which renders the tumbler mechanism unnecessary and undesirable.
-The presence of a multiplicity of moving parts on the side of the planer constitutes a hazard and hampers rather than improves the operation of the planer.
+The presence of a multiplicity of undesirable.
+The presence of a multiplicity of moving parts on the side of the planer constitute a hazard and hamper rather than improve the operation of the planer.
 This is particularly true of high speed planers.

 The limit switch construction is such as to provide for rapid and positive operation of its contacts at the end of the platen travel, irrespective of the rate of travel.
-The circuit for a given direction of travel is broken by the limit switch when actuated by the dog and is re-established by the same dog when the platen is reversed, so that at the end of the stroke in the opposite direction of platen travel, a connection has been established that will cause the platen to again travel in the original direction.
+The circuit for a given direction of travel is broken by the limit switch when actuated by the dog and is re-established by the same dog when the platen is reversed, so that at the end of the stroke in the opposite direction of platen travel a connection has been established that will cause the platen to again travel in the original direction.
+The limit switch construction is such as to

 When starting the platen up for the first time deflect first one lever and then the other away from the center of the switch or away from each other.
-This will cause the switches to be in the proper position for subsequent operation.
-If at any time the planer fails to operate automatically, the operator should be instructed to deflect the limit switch levers by hand away from the center of This action will never be the switch. necessary unless the levers have been inadvertently moved.
-It will be noted, however, that if the levers are not in proper position to obtain correct operation, no improper or undesirable operation is possible.
+This will cause the switches to be in the proper position for subsequent operation. the proper position for subsequent operation.
+If at any time the planer fails to operate automatiat any time the planer fails to operate automatically the operator should be instructed to deflect the limit switch levers by hand away from the center of the switch.
+This action will never be necessary unless the levers have been inadvertently moved.
+It will be noted, however, that if the levers are not in proper position to obtain operation no inadvertant operation is possible.

-It is desirable to have a limit switch on each side of the platen on wide planers as it facilitates the operation of the planer.
+It is desirable to have a limit switch on each side of the platen on wide planers as it tends to faciliatate the operation of the planer.
 These switches may also be used in connection with reciprocating devices for final limits.